English Literature (BA)

 |QAA subject benchmark|

 Year one is a foundation year designed to equip you with the skills for advanced study and to give you an overview of the subject that will enable you to make informed choices from the modules available in Years Two and Three.
-Single Honours students will need to take four 20 credit modules selected from topics that currently include 'An Introduction to the Novel and Poetry', 'Reading and Identity', 'Texts in Time' and 'Literature and Place', and two topics in Medieval and Renaissance Literature.
+Single Honours students will need to take at least four 20 credit modules selected from the following list, but can take all six of the modules below:

 In year two you can select from a range of period-and theme-based modules in which you will build on the foundation year, reading a variety of texts in their historical and cultural contexts.
 These might include modules such as 'Shakespeare and Renaissance Drama', 'The Novel in the Romantic Age', Welsh Fiction and Poetry', as well as 'Ways of Reading', 'American South in Literature and Film' and Creative Writing.